Germogen Maximov: Execution

 After Yugoslav Partisans captured Zagreb on 9 May 1945, the Croatian Orthodox Church was abolished, and Germogen was arrested.
-He, along with three priests of the Croatian Orthodox Church, was court-martialled on 29 June 1945 and shot the next day, at age 84.
+He, along with three priests of the Croatian Orthodox Church, was court-martialled on 29 June 1945 and executed by firing squad the next day, at age 84.

 Heritage and evaluation

-On 23 September 2010 the Synod of Bishops of the Russian True Orthodox Church (RIPC) held in the Church of Saint John of Kronstadt in Odessa (Ukraine), declared him a Christian E. Orthodox martyr.
-The RIPC is not in communion with any of the historical and canonical E. Orthodox Christian Churches.
-The Serbian Orthodox Church expressed outrage over this act.
+On 23 September 2010 the Synod of Bishops of the Russian True Orthodox Church (RIPC) held in the Church of Saint John of Kronstadt in Odessa, Ukraine, declared him a martyr.
+The RIPC is not in communion with the Russian Orthodox Church nor any of the other canonical Orthodox Churches.
+The Serbian Orthodox Church and the RIPC's Serbian counterpart Serbian True Orthodox Church expressed outrage over this act.

 On 15 December 2010, the Synod of Bishops of the Russian True Orthodox Church issued an official document of the suspension of that Act: "The Synod regrets the hasty decision and requests forgiveness from the clergy and laity of the brotherly Serbian True Orthodox Church (SIPC) and hereby suspends the Act".